Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Review

-As discussed in \cite{Zhang-Li-Guo}, {\bf A} region contain both the horizons ($r_{\pm}$) whereas {\bf B} region contain only the physical horizon ($r_+$).
-We are interested in region {\bf A} to calculate the Page curves of the charged black hole in higher derivative gravity.
-Numerically in region {\bf A}, $\alpha \in (-8,0.25)$ for the given range of the black hole charge.
 Charged black hole in Einstein-Gauss-Bonnet gravity were studied in detail in various papers mentioned earlier in the introduction section {\ref{I-M}}.
 In this paper we will calculate the Page curves of the charged black hole in the presence of higher derivative terms which are ${\cal O}(R^2)$ terms and then we focus explicitly on the Einstein-Gauss-Bonnet gravity \cite{Charged-GB-BH}.
 Since we are working with higher derivative gravity therefore we will use \cite{Dong} to calculate the entanglement entropy wherever required for higher derivative terms in this paper.